 Believe it or not, insurance companies have been known to hire private investigators to monitor your activities.
 These private investigators will park outside your home, follow you to the store or to other events.
-They are looking to see if you are doing something that is not consistent with your disability.
-The hope is that the private investigator will be able to gather enough evidence, through pictures and video, to disprove your disability claim.
+They are looking to see if you are engaging in any activities that are not consistent with your disability.
+The hope is that the private investigator will be able to gather enough evidence, through pictures and video, to disprove your disability insurance claim.

 Some insurance companies will follow up the surveillance with an interview.
-An insurance representative will come to your house to see if you will play up your disability that will contradict what was captured on film.
-At the end of the interview, the representative may pull out the photos or show you a video that depicts you doing something they believe you shouldn’t be able to with your disability.
+An insurance representative will come to your house to see if you will play up your disability in a way that contradicts what was captured on film.
+At the end of the interview, the representative may pull out the photos or show you a video that depicts you doing something they believe you shouldn’t be able to do with your disability.
 What commonly happens at this point is that you end up saying something that can hurt your chances of receiving benefits.